 You can start many times every day.
 Always focus on what you can do next.
 One little step at a time.
 One start at a time.

 Deploy this hack and you’ll find you’re less and less intimidated by big-ugly-hairy-ass to-do’s…and you’ll actually start scratching them off your list.
 Done.
 And DONE.

 P.S.
 I want to thank all the FANTASTIC people across six European cities that hosted my appearances and workshops this month.
 And of course, the hundreds of people who turned out to attend.
 You know who you are – cuz I probably hugged you a few times!
 Can’t wait to do it again! -AB

 P.P.S.
 Dawdle.
 Hesitate.
 Shilly-shally.
 However you describe your own chronic procrastination…it is yours to crush. -ab

 P.P.P.S.
 If you haven’t yet heard of www.CrusherTV.com, I hope you’ll check it out.
-Each Monday night at 10pm we “air” another episode chock full of useful productivity tips and “brain hacks”, and our Guest Experts provide more great ideas.
+It’s a video library full of useful productivity tips and “brain hacks” to help beat procrastination, get prioritized and manage your time.
 Tons of other benefits for members, including free group coaching sessions.
 Hope to “see” you there! ab